kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

 A `ModelsAPI` can be informally seen as a `Core` that executes a higher level language (natural language) that has to be resolved into
 Bebop that can be compiled and executed by the `Core`.
-A single service serves multiple models using the same mechanism the other containers have: a base (a part of a locator) identifies the model.
+A single service serves multiple models using the same mechanism the other containers have: a base (a part of a locator) that identifies the model.

 ## API